jstmn/franka_realsense_extrinsics/README.md

 ## Setup
 2. Create a ros workspace at `~/ros/franka_ws/src/`
 3. Download this repo to `~/ros/franka_ws/src/`
 4. Make sure you have `librealsense v2.50.0` installed.
-You can find out your version but running `realsense-viewer`, it should be shown somewhere in the viewer gui.
+You can find out your version by running `realsense-viewer`, it should be shown somewhere in the viewer gui.
-5. Download `realsense-ros v2.3.2` from this link: https://github.com/IntelRealSense/realsense-ros/releases/tag/2.3.2.
+5. Download the folder `realsense-ros v2.3.2` from this link: https://github.com/IntelRealSense/realsense-ros/releases/tag/2.3.2.
 Move `realsense-ros-2.3.2` to `~/ros/franka_ws/src/`
-7. (only if you have a D405 realsense) Next, you update `franka_ws/src/realsense-ros-2.3.2/src/realsense_node_factory.cpp` to support the D405.
+7. (only if you have a D405 realsense) Next, you update `franka_ws/src/realsense-ros-2.3.2/realsense_camera/src/realsense_node_factory.cpp` to support the D405.
 Specificially, look for `switch(pid)` on line 357.
 Simply add `case 0x0B5B:    // D405` into to switch case.
 8. Setup a python environment.
-If you are installing `panda_utils` then you can use the same one created there.
+If you are installing [panda_utils](https://github.com/jstmn/panda_utils) then you can use the same one created there.
 Run `pip install "empy==3.3.4" catkin_pkg`
 9. `cd ~/ros/franka_ws/src/; catkin_make`

 ## Example usage